Renewable Energy – Solar PV

-The first solar farm in Northern Ireland recently opened on Bann Road in Rasharkin – a joint project between Elgin and German developers, BayWa Renewable Energy.
+The first solar farm in Northern Ireland opened on Bann Road in Rasharkin – a joint project between Elgin and German developers, BayWa Renewable Energy.
 The project spans 194 acres and has the capability to generate 46MW of power, around 14,000 homes.

 A number of new farms for Northern Ireland are currently in the planning stages, including Kells (Ballymena) and Steeple Road (Antrim).
 More information on these project can be found here.